debdeb18/debdeb18.github.io/README.md

-# Hello, My Name is Deby Angelina
+## Hello, My Name is Deby Angelina

 I'm a senior at Dankook University and a soon to be software engineer and/or developer, from Semarang, Indonesia.
 I enjoy debugging and solving complex problems, especially the ecstatic and proud feeling when I finally overcome them.
 In addition, I'm a resourceful being, one that makes the most of its surrounding, be it people, knowledge, or technology(like google :>); in a positive way.

+> When I'm not coding or racking my brain, you'll find me in the virtual world *(aka MOBA games)* or in my own

-# Projects
+## Projects

 here are some of my note worthy projects from my programming classes:
 1. Shopping App - [Compareit](https://github.com/debdeb18/compareit-frontend-react)(JavaScript, React)